provenance-io/provenance/x/marker/spec/10_governance.md

 ## Add Marker Proposal

-AddMarkerProposal defines defines a governance proposal to create a new marker.
+AddMarkerProposal defines a governance proposal to create a new marker.

 In a typical add marker situation the `UnrestrictedDenomRegex` parameter would be used to enforce longer denom values (preventing users from creating coins with well known symbols such as BTC, ETH, etc).
 Markers added